ayushkumarshah/ayushkumarshah/README.md

-### Hi there 👋 , I am Ayush Kumar Shah, an AI enthisiast.
+### Hi there 👋 , I am Ayush Kumar Shah, an AI enthusiast.

 <!--
 **ayushkumarshah/ayushkumarshah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.